 ABC News emailed the top 10 grocery chains in America and seven responded:

-Tops Markets also told ABC News it does not use “pink slime.”
+In addition to Whole Foods, Tops Markets told ABC News it does not use "pink slime."

 A viewer, Miles Herbert, wanted to know, "Is there any evidence that organic meat contains this pink slime?"

 It turns out there isn't.
 If your meat is stamped USDA Organic, it's pure meat with no filler.

 Otherwise, you can't know from the packaging because pink slime does not have to appear on the label.
 And the USDA is giving no indication it will force meat packers to lift the veil of secrecy any time soon.